Health Visiting

 The Health Visiting Service is rated as Outstanding by the Care Quality Commission.

-In Sandwell, health visitors work from bases in each area of Sandwell.
+Health visitors work from bases in each area of Sandwell.
 The team includes community nursery nurses, staff in training and administrative assistance from our health visiting contact centre.
 Each team is lead by a team leader.

 Health visitors work with other professionals as part of the Primary Healthcare Team.
 These include GPs, Midwives, Early Years Workers and Children’s Centre staff.